gmccreight/flinklab/app/quickstart-java/README.md

 I'm layering in changes as part of a small build process.

 You can see that in the `015_make_changes_to_default_job.sh` script.

-In the `030_run_jar_in_flink.sh` script, I try to save you the tedium of needing to start and stop the local cluster.

 Having the steps be clearly labeled with ordering numbers (and having `000_all.sh` as an easy place to orchestrate the steps) is also very helpful for reasoning